Chittagong (film): Plot

-Masterda and his comrades Nirmal Sen, Loknath Bal (Rajkummar Rao), Ambika Chakraborthy (Dibyendu Bhattacharya) and Ananta Singh (Jaideep Ahlawat) train the 50-odd students and plan to capture the city of Chittagong on 18 April 1930 by disconnecting all modes of communication.
-As per plan, the armoury of the police is captured by a group of revolutionaries led by Ganesh Ghosh and revolutionaries, led by Lokenath Baul takes over the Auxiliary Force armoury.
-Unfortunately the machine guns are not located.
-The revolutionaries also dislocate telephone and telegraph communications and disrupt the movement of the trains.
-After the successful raids, all the revolutionary groups gathered outside the police armoury where Surya Sen takes a military salute, hoisting the national flag and proclaims a provisional revolutionary government.
-The whole town is overjoyed at the success of Indian Republican Army and Chittagong is officially conquered by Surya Sen and his boys for one day.
+Masterda and his comrades Nirmal Sen, Loknath Bal, Ambika Chakraborthy, and Ananta Singh train the 50-odd students and plan to capture the city of Chittagong on 18 April 1930 by disconnecting all modes of communication.
+As per plan, the armoury of the police is captured by a group of revolutionaries led by Ganesh Ghosh, and revolutionaries led by Lokenath Baul take over the Auxiliary Force armoury.
+Unfortunately, the machine guns are not located.
+The revolutionaries also dislocated telephone and telegraph communications and disrupted the movement of the trains.
+After the successful raids, all the revolutionary groups gathered outside the police armoury where Surya Sen takes a military salute, hoisting the national flag, and proclaims a provisional revolutionary government.
+The whole town is overjoyed at the success of the Indian Republican Army, and Chittagong is officially conquered by Surya Sen and his boys for one day.
 However, reinforcements from Calcutta soon set out to capture the rebels.
 Knowing of the army attack, the revolutionaries leave town before dawn and march towards the Jalalabad hill ranges, looking for a safe place.
-But the British Army's first wave is demolished by Masterda's teenagers.
-This enrages the British and they bring in machine guns.
-Harish also known as Tegra, the younger brother of Lokenath and a friend of Jhunku, dies.
+A confrontation ensues between British-led forces and the revolutionaries, the latter of whom emerge triumphant.
+In response, the colonial authorities call for reinforcements in the form of machine gunners, who inflict heavy casualties on the revolutionaries.
+Harish, also known as Tegra, the younger brother of Lokenath and friend of Jhunku, dies.

-Soon after revolutionaries disperse in smaller groups, to nearby villages.
+Soon after, revolutionaries disperse in smaller groups to nearby villages.
 Ahsanullah Khan (Anurag Arora) from CID comes to Chittagong and cracks down on the revolutionaries.
 Jhunku is arrested and is severely beaten by Johnson and Ahsanullah during interrogation; he refuses to betray his leaders and comrades.
 He is sentenced to Kaala-Paani for life imprisonment.
-In due course, many revolutionaries and police officials are killed in the gun fights including noted revolutionary Nirmal Sen and police CID chief Ahsanullah.
-However, Pritilata Waddedar successfully attacks the Pahartali European Club and assassinates DIG Johnson; being gravely wounded she commits suicide by swallowing cyanide.
+In due course, many revolutionaries and police officials are killed in the gunfights, including noted revolutionary Nirmal Sen and police CID chief Ahsanullah.
+However, Pritilata Waddedar successfully attacks the Pahartali European Club and assassinates DIG Johnson; being gravely wounded, she commits suicide by swallowing cyanide.